enjoy-digital/litex/doc/source/docs/index.rst

 **Getting started:**

-- :ref:`introducing-litesata-index` explains what LiteSATA does, why it is needed, its limitations and its licensing.
+- :ref:`intro-index` explains what LiteSATA does, why it is needed, its limitations and its licensing.
 It will help you understand whether LiteSATA is the right core for you.
 - :ref:`getting-started-index` walks you through downloading, installing and using the LiteSATA core.

 **LiteSATA Internals:**